-It may have closed well over 20 years ago, but there are still many ladies of a certain age who have fond memories of carefully ripping out a David Cassidy or David Essex poster from the centre pages of Jackie magazine, and then sticking them onto their bedroom wall.
+It may have closed down well over 20 years ago, but there are still many ladies of a certain age who have fond memories of carefully ripping out a David Cassidy or David Essex poster from the centre pages of Jackie magazine, and then sticking it onto their bedroom wall.

 If you were a child of the 1960s, 70s or 80s in the UK, then you will certainly remember Jackie.
 It was published each week between 11th January 1964 and 3rd July 1993 by D.C.
 Thomson & Co.
 Ltd.